daveevinoya/VINOYA-SW3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
+- Seatwork 3
+- The purpose of the website is to showcase a design concept where headers and footers are prominent features.
+- Multi page website
-- What technology used and how it is used
+- HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->